 On today’s date in 1657, Marguerite Bourgeoys opened Montréal’s first school in a converted stable measuring 11 metres by 5.5 metres.

 Four years after her arrival, she “opened the first school proper in Montréal” with the help of Marguerite Pacaud, according to William Atherton’s 1914 book Montreal, 1535-1914.
-The stable was donated by Chomedey, sieur de Maisonneuve, and face Hôtel Diéu on St. Paul Street.
+The stable was donated by Chomedey, Sieur de Maisonneuve, and faced Hôtel Diéu on St. Paul Street.

 Eventually, Bourgeoys and Pacaud became known as the “Congrégation de Notre-Dame,” which was largely self-supporting and earned the respect of King Louis XIV, who felt the colony “could not support a large number of materially unproductive ecclesiastics.”

 In 1666, Bourgeouys opened a boarding school for young girls, and four years later, when the stable-turned-school was deemed insufficient, a large stone house was built.

 1975 BOURGEOYS STAMP